VernissageApp/VernissageServer/Readme.md

 - [x] Trending images
 - [x] Trending accounts
 - [ ] Editor's choice (photos)
+- [ ] How to solve issue with scheduled jobs executed at the same time by several services
+- [ ] Mark readed notifications

 **Vernissage Award**
 - [ ] API - rethink it?